Need Help with Divorce Planning?

-Whether you are already planning your divorce or have already begun the divorce planning process, Attorney Zivley is ready to handle your divorce case.
+Whether you have already begun the divorce planning process or are simply considering it, Attorney Zivley is ready to handle your divorce case.
 His goal is for you to be less stressed and have peace of mind.
 Call us now at (713) 600-5561 to get there sooner rather than later!

 If you're wondering how to file for divorce in Texas, then you have come to the right place.
 You need a knowledgeable divorce attorney that already knows the legal landscape, an attorney like Bruce C. Zivley.
 Texas has complicated divorce laws that can easily be misunderstood.
 When you are going through the emotional turmoil of divorce planning, the last thing you want to do is make it go on longer than it needs to.
 If you want to file for divorce yourself, then you need to familiarize yourself with Texas's divorce laws.
 However, you are more likely to receive a stable and promising outcome with the guidance of an established attorney.

 Here are the basic steps of how to file for divorce:

 - Prepare documents to petition for divorce in your county